marq24/ha-goecharger-api2/README.md

 1. Add a custom integration repository to HACS: [ha-goecharger-api2](https://github.com/marq24/ha-goecharger-api2)
 1. Install the custom integration
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "go-eCharger APIv2 Connect"
-1. Setup the waterkotte custom integration as described below
+1. Setup the go-eCharger custom integration as described below

   <!--1.
 In HACS Store, search for [***marq24/ha-goecharger-api2***]-->